Arisugawa123/East-Prussia-Logging-SIte/README.md

    - Go to [vercel.com](https://vercel.com)
    - Sign in with your GitHub account
    - Click "New Project"
-   - Import the `EAST-PRUSSIA-REGIMENT` repository
+   - Import the `East-Prussia-Logging-SIte` repository
    - Vercel will auto-detect the Vite configuration
    - Click "Deploy"